14th November 2019

 Some key ways to take the issue of stress in your workplace include providing planning, training, and support which can, in turn, reduce pressure and bring affected employees’ stress levels down and this should all form part of your stress risk assessment.

-In order to assist our clients in this area, Lighthouse has recently launched a brand new suite of Wellbeing and Mental Health E-learning training programmes which are available now.
+In order to assist our clients in this area, Lighthouse has recently launched a brand new suite of Wellbeing and Mental Health E-learning training programmes alongside our First Aid Training programme, which are available now.

 Is Stress Reportable under RIDDOR?